5 Best Ways to Get PMS Relief Naturally

 1) Deal with stress

 There can be many different underlying causes of PMS, however, stress is almost always involved to some degree.
 If you are struggling with monthly PMS symptoms, it’s crucial to take steps to reduce stress in your life.
 So important it’s worth repeating.
-If you are struggling with monthly PMS symptoms, it’s crucial to take steps to reduce stress in your life!
+If you are struggling with monthly PMS symptoms, it’s crucial to take steps to reduce sources of stress where possible and support your body’s ability to deal with stress.
 The first step is to identify the main sources and work out if there are any practical ways you can lessen the load.
-The second step then is to regularly practice stress-reduction strategies to help you to deal with stress more effectively when it does come along.
+The second step is to regularly practice stress-reduction strategies to help you to deal with stress more effectively when it does come along.
 Gentle exercise such as yoga and walking are known to provide stress relief, as too is starting (and keeping up) a daily mindfulness meditation practice. www.headspace.com is a great place to begin.
 From a psychological perspective, when faced with stress, the most important thing you can do is to do something.
 Any positive action, no matter how small or insignificant it may seem, will help you to regain a sense of control.
 This then sends the message to your unconscious mind that you can cope, which helps to build psychological resilience.
+Adaptogenic herbs such as ashwagandha may also help to support stress resilience during times of increased pressure.

 2) Increase dietary fibre